-2. Acquire detailed understanding of a specific historical and cultural context through the analysis of literary and other aesthetic objects, and in doing so, gain a complex sense of literary study's capacities as a form of historical knowledge.

-- 3. Consider and evaluate the intellectual, political, and cultural formations that have shaped contemporary understandings of British literature between the Restoration and the Victorian era. - 4.
+- 2. Acquire detailed understanding of a specific historical and cultural context through the analysis of literary and other aesthetic objects, and in doing so, gain a complex sense of literary study's capacities as a form of historical knowledge. - 3.
+Articulate and critique the power structures that have shaped contemporary understandings of the literary period or movement being studied. - 4.
 Compose essays and other written work that is alert to the complexity and nuance of literary texts, that considers the historical forces bearing on their production, and that weighs their relevance or utility in thinking about important issues in literary studies. - 5.
 Work cooperatively and respectfully with other students to expand individual understandings of course readings and to foster new directions in discussion, research, and writing.